Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: ChainFL Workflow Consensus

-To counter this problem, we set a waiting time called \emph{freshness time} in the mainchain to eliminate the effect of abnormal transactions.
-The freshness time of each tip is independent and starts timing after it is received by the mainchain node.
-As shown in Fig. \ref{fig:virtualPruning}, each tip experiences one of three situations during the entire lifecycle.
-The premise for a tip to be approved by other transactions is that at least one SLN selects it as a candidate within the freshness time.
-The tips that were not selected as candidates for the aggregation of the basic iteration model during the freshness time can no longer be selected.
-Therefore, the effect of abnormal transactions could be eliminated efficiently with the assistance of the DAG consensus, and then carry out the virtual prune of the DAG.
-It is noteworthy that although each Raft-based shard can only tolerate crash faults, the impact of shards containing malicious devices and malicious shards on FL tasks can be effectively eliminated in the DAG consensus process.
+To address this issue, we set a waiting period called \emph{freshness time} in the mainchain to eliminate the effect of abnormal transactions.
+This freshness time is applied independently to each tip and begins counting once the tip is received by the mainchain node.
+As depicted in Fig. \ref{fig:virtualPruning}, each tip undergoes one of three potential scenarios during its lifecycle.
+For a tip to be approved by other transactions, it must be selected as a candidate by at least one SLN within its freshness time.
+Tips failing to be chosen within their freshness time are subsequently disregarded by all SLNs.
+This mechanism of tip selection, coupled with the enforcement of freshness time, effectively mitigates the influence of abnormal transactions, leading to a virtual pruning of the DAG.
+In the mainchain, a transaction is deemed to have reached consensus when it secures approval from a sufficient number of other transactions, denoted as $N$, either directly or indirectly.
+Notably, while each Raft-based shard is limited to handling crash faults, this DAG consensus process efficiently mitigates the negative impact of malicious devices and shards on FL tasks.